mgstr/firmad/README.md

 Free open data can be downloaded from [Avaandmete portaal](https://opendata.riik.ee/dataset/http-avaandmed-rik-ee-andmed-ariregister) in the form of [compressed CSV file](http://avaandmed.rik.ee/andmed/ARIREGISTER/ariregister_csv.zip).

 This project converts this data into PostgreSQL database that is provided as a Docker image for easy consumption.
-It also adds full text search capabilities to search company data by name, address or index.
+It also adds full text search capabilities to search company data by name, address or location.

 ## image creation